 Set on the southern coast of Maine, Acadia National Park was once the haunt of legendary American families like the Rockefellers, and today is known for its natural beauty, gorgeous sunrises from Cadillac Mountain (during part of the year, this is the first place the sun rises in the USA!), and the varied number of things to do in Acadia National Park.

 While you’re in the park, be sure to admire the view from Cadillac Mountain, drive the charming Park Loop Road, check out Jordan Pond, listen for the “thunder” created by the crashing ocean at Thunder Hole, hanging out on the beautiful Sand Beach and, if you’re not scared of heights, hike to the Beehive.

-Nearby Bar Harbor is a quaint and beautiful small town, packed with great places to stay and excellent dining – if you’re visiting Acadia National Park during the summer, be ready to try plenty of dishes cooked with the area’s delicious blueberries, and of course lots and lots of lobster rolls!
+Nearby Bar Harbor, one of the best places to visit in Maine, is a quaint and beautiful small town, packed with great places to stay and excellent dining – if you’re visiting Acadia National Park during the summer, be ready to try plenty of dishes cooked with the area’s delicious blueberries, and of course lots and lots of lobster rolls!

 Of course, summer isn’t the only excellent time to visit: the stunning fall foliage turns the park into a colorful wonderland during its peak, making Acadia National Park one of the best fall weekend getaways on the East Coast.